mehialiabadi/ElepticCurve/README.md

   Point subtraction : if R and Q are two points on curve, R-Q can be computed as R+(-Q).

-  Note:  neither two points mulitication nor two points divition is not defined in EC.
+  Note:  while working with EC, neither two points mulitication nor two points division is not defind.

   We will start with implemention of basic operations in eleptic curve over a finite feild with small order.
-Then we will extend our implementaion over finite feild with very large order (>64 bits) such as spec256k1.
+Then we will extend our implementaion over finite feild with very large order ( > 64 bits) such as spec256k1.